Direct digital synthesis: Phase noise and jitter

 The superior close-in phase noise performance of a DDS stems from the fact that it is a feed-forward system.
 In a traditional phase locked loop (PLL), the frequency divider in the feedback path acts to multiply the phase noise of the reference oscillator and, within the PLL loop bandwidth, impresses this excess noise onto the VCO output.
 A DDS, on the other hand, reduces the reference clock phase noise by the ratio $f_{clk}/f_o$ because the fractional division of the clock derives its output.
 Reference clock jitter translates directly to the output, but this jitter is a smaller percentage of the output period (by the ratio above).
-Since the maximum output frequency is limited to $f_{clk}/2$, the output phase noise at close-in offsets is always at least 6dB below the reference clock phase noise.
+Since the maximum output frequency is limited to $f_{clk}/2$, the output phase noise at close-in offsets is always at least 6 dB below the reference clock phase noise.

 At offsets far removed from the carrier, the phase-noise floor of a DDS is determined by the power sum of the DAC quantization noise floor and the reference clock phase noise floor.